KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 If this rule fails, do not silently continue.
 Trigger a REST resync for the selected symbol.

-### 6. Market cache update currently prefers safety over aggressive recovery
+### 6. Market cache continuity recovery is targeted per symbol

 `MarketCacheService.UpdateCandle(...)` updates an existing candle if `OpenTimeMs` matches.

-If a new candle is appended, it must be the exact next candle by time sequence.
+If a new candle is appended, it must satisfy both conditions:
+- `incoming.OpenTimeMs == lastCandle.CloseTimeMs + 1`
+- `lastCandle.IsClosed == true`

-If continuity is broken for a market-cache update, the current implementation simply ignores that update instead of forcing an automatic resync.
+If either condition fails, market-cache continuity is considered broken for that symbol.

+In that case, `UpdateCandle(...)` must not silently accept the data and must not silently ignore the problem.
+Instead, it returns `MarketCandleUpdateResult.ResyncRequired`.

+The recovery strategy is:
+- detect the broken sequence for one symbol;
+- trigger targeted REST resync only for that symbol;
+- reload fresh candles through `BinanceRestService`;
+- replace cached candles through `ReplaceSymbolCandles(...)`.

-This is intentional for the current stage.
+This is intentional.

+The goal is:
+- keep market-wide real-time processing lightweight;
+- recover only the damaged symbol cache;
+- avoid global market reload when only one symbol becomes inconsistent.

 ### 7. Selected chart correctness is more important than avoiding reloads